 - Take note of extended game play and educate your children as to why this can be harmful to their health.

 - Recognise your child’s behaviour patterns and moods before and after game play.

-- Discuss balance and help your children plan their time for the day – ensuring it includes a balance of activities.
+- Discuss balance and help your children plan their day – ensuring it includes a range of activities.
 Try our Digital Balance Challenge!

-- Help your child self-regulate through setting timers and empower this independence.
+- Help your child self-regulate through setting timers and empower independence.

 TOP TECH GIFT 5: DRONES

 Amongst other things, drones can take in some awesome views and share these directly to your smartphone as an image or video.
 With their long range GPS, WiFi connection and built in cameras, professional (and amateur) photographers are now hitting the skies to take some incredibly creative photos.

 Similar to most technologies and interest groups, social networking has now become a big player in the drone game.
 When you connect your drone to its associated mobile/tablet app, it may also connect you to the SkyPixel – a social networking platform for drone photography enthusiasts.
 This allows you to upload your flight videos and photos for other SkyPixel members to like and comment.
 Members can become your fan, follow you and send direct messages.
 Be wary of location settings!

 Like many drones and associated Apps, the GPS feature is a critical element of this technology.
 With location services turned on, your drone will be able to ‘return to home base’.
 This is a great feature if you’re a rookie drone pilot and lose track of your drone mid-flight.
 However, this raises alarm bells for the Cyber Safety Project team when it comes to younger users of this technology – especially when connecting their profile to SkyPixel where users of all ages from around the world can connect with them.